Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 Located on the left side of the project management board component, a window for showing all the tasks records.
 Each task is sorted into a column inside the Task Pool window based on their Task Status value.
 Each possible task status has its own column inside the Task Pool window even if no tasks have that status.
-Fit everything neatly inside the Task Pool window but keep it's width limited to 25% at most.
+Fit everything neatly inside the Task Pool Window but keep its width limited to 25% at most.

 Tasks inside the Task Pool Window can be dragged into the Task Calendar Window to assign the week for that task.
 If a previous date for the task does not exist, put the task completion date on that week's Monday 12pm.